ahdrahees/feed-backy/README.md

 - **mops**: You have installed `mops`.
 If not, you can install it using npm by running the command `npm install -g mops`.

 - **Google AI Studio**: The project uses Google AI Studio for generating questions and verifying feedback authenticity.
 The model used is `Gemini Pro`.
 You can get an API Key from [Google AI Studio](https://makersuite.google.com/) for free.
+If it is difficult to get the API key, feel free to use this API key `AIzaSyB5sOCEeMiu4ZrWyAA6MwziuS-DX2tHr6U`.

 Please ensure all these prerequisites are met before proceeding with the setup of the project.